bartblack13/Election_Analysis/README.md

 python and VS coder

 ## Overview of Election Audit: Explain the purpose of this election audit analysis.
+The purpose of this project was to gain familiarity with using Python, an object oriented programming language, to analyze data sets.
+For this project, I analyzed a csv file (Election_Results.csv) that contained 369,711 rows of election data, including: ballot ID; county where the vote was cast, and the candidate for whom the vote was cast.
+In order to do this, I used VS coder to write and execute my code, to automatically open and analyze my file, and to also automatically save the generated analysis outputs to a text file (election_analysis.txt).
+The analysis outputs were also printed to the terminal window in VS Coder, and viewed in the text file window.
+Screen shots of both the terminal outputs and the text file windows can be seen below, and the text file is listed in my Election_Analysis repository.

+This project is part of my Week 3 DU Coding Bootcamp classwork, and included:
+* Running a Python file in the command line or VS Code;
+* Performing Calculations;
+* Creating and add to a list;
+* Creating and add keys and values to a dictionary;
+* Using decision statements to check a condition;
+* Applying membership and logical operators to decision statements;
+* Using repetition statements to iterate through a list or dictionary;
+* Writing print statements using f-strings, and format objects, like intergers or floating decimals;
+* Opening csv files, and saving outputs to text files

 ## Election-Audit Results: Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.
 * How many votes were cast in this congressional election?<br />